Generalized Thermodynamics of Solitonic Event Horizons in Dispersive Field Theories: Conclusion

 \section{Conclusion}

 We have formulated a self-consistent nonequilibrium thermodynamic description of optical event horizons arising during soliton fission in nonlinear dispersive media.
-By defining operational, coarse-grained entropy measures for the coherent soliton subsystem—identified with the effective horizon—and for the incoherent dispersive radiation generated through integrability-breaking dynamics, we demonstrated that the total entropy obeys a generalized second law, even though the underlying field evolution is governed by a Hamiltonian equation of motion.
-This establishes nonlinear fiber–based optical horizons as genuine nonequilibrium thermodynamic systems, rather than as purely kinematic or geometric analogs.
+By defining operational, coarse-grained entropy measures for the coherent soliton subsystem (identified with the effective horizon) and for the incoherent dispersive radiation generated through integrability-breaking dynamics, we demonstrated that the total entropy obeys the GSL in a coarse-grained sense, even though the underlying field evolution is governed by a Hamiltonian equation of motion.
+Nonlinear fiber-based optical horizons therefore behave as nonequilibrium thermodynamic systems rather than purely kinematic or geometric analogs.

-Conceptually, our results clarify that the emergence of a Hawking-like temperature in optical systems is inseparable from irreversible information transfer induced by mode coupling to dispersive continua.
+Conceptually, our results clarify that integrability breaking is an intrinsically irreversible, entropy-producing process, and that this irreversibility is logically independent of whether the emitted radiation is thermal: the integrability-breaking channel emits a coherent phase-matched resonance rather than a Hawking-like thermal spectrum, the latter being well posed only for the distinct group-velocity-horizon mechanism.
 Entropy production is shown to originate from coarse-graining over dynamically generated radiation degrees of freedom, providing a concrete physical mechanism for irreversibility that does not rely on dissipation or coupling to an external bath.
-In this sense, soliton fission acts as an intrinsic entropy-generating process, closely paralleling semiclassical horizon physics where entropy growth arises from subsystem tracing rather than equilibration.
+Soliton fission thus generates entropy intrinsically, in close parallel with semiclassical horizon physics, where entropy growth arises from subsystem tracing rather than equilibration.

-From an experimental perspective, the present framework opens a direct route to quantifying information entropy and irreversibility in laboratory analog gravity systems using measurable spectral observables.
-More broadly, it provides a platform for exploring the interplay between dispersion, dynamical backreaction, and thermodynamic laws in driven photonic systems.
-This extends analog gravity beyond horizon kinematics into the domain of quantum simulation, offering a controlled environment to probe the non-classical signatures of information scrambling and horizon recoil.
+Experimentally, the entropy measures defined here are computable from a measured spectrogram alone; the coarse-grained GSL can therefore be tested in existing supercontinuum fiber setups with no extra diagnostics.
+Natural extensions of the present framework include the full GNLSE with Raman and self-steepening, non-soliton initial conditions such as modulation-instability or CW-breakup horizons, and the group-velocity-horizon configuration, for which a quantum thermal occupation is in principle well posed and which we treat separately.

 \FloatBarrier